vm7608/IT-Media-weekly-news-generator/README.md

 ## Description

 A small project to crawl VNEXPRESS and generate weekly news for IT Media.
-(Update later)
+The main idea of this project is to use BeautifulSoup to crawl the news from VNEXPRESS and OpenCV to generate the image for the news based on the title, content, image of the news and some default templates.

+This app is deployed on [Streamlit Community Cloud](https://share.streamlit.io/).
+You can access it [here](https://it-media-weekly-news-generator.streamlit.app/).

 ## Installation